jadecobra/python_tdd_exercises/source/AttributeError.rst

    ...
    tests/test_attribute_error.py:2: in <module>
        import module
-   E   ModuleNotFoundError: No module named 'module'
+   E   ModuleNotFoundError: No module called 'module'

 We practice solving this error in :doc:`ModuleNotFoundError`